plwg/git_presentation/how_to_build_a_time_machine.md

 ![](commits-and-parents.png)

-How many parents can a commit have?
+Quiz: How many parents can a commit have?

 . . .